mg979/vim-yanktools/README.md

-Normally, when you yank to a specific register, you overwrite at the same time the unnamed register, but this isn't the case with this plugin, since it is restored to its previous content after each delete/change opration.
+Normally, when you yank to a specific register, you overwrite at the same time the unnamed register, but this isn't the case with this plugin, since it is restored to its previous content after each delete/change operation.

+Black hole and special register are only the defaults for each key: you can still specify a register and it will override the default redirection.
+Eg.:

+    dd     will delete the line while redirecting to register "x" "_dd   will delete the line while redirecting to black hole register cc     will change the line while redirecting to black hole register "xcc   will change the line while redirecting to register "x"

 Additionally, when you paste in visual mode, the replaced text will not overwrite the default register.